 Best Everest Base Camp Trek Packages in Nepal: Cost, Routes & Complete Guide

-Everest Base Camp trek packages get presented online like they are all slightly different versions of the same perfect experience.
+Everest Base Camp trekking packages get presented online like they are all slightly different versions of the same perfect experience.
 Same photos of peaks.
 Same mention of Sherpa culture.
 Same promise of best adventure in Nepal.

 It is the same Everest Base Camp route for everyone.
-The journey starts with a flight to Lukla, then continues through the Khumbu Valley, passing places like Namche Bazaar and Dingboche before eventually reaching Everest Base Camp at 5,364 meters.
+The journey starts with a flight to Lukla, then continues through the Khumbu Valley, passing places like Namche Bazaar and Dingboche before eventually reaching Base Camp at 5,364 meters.
 The trail does not change based on which company you book with.

 What you are really paying for is everything around the walk.
 How the Everest Base Camp trek package is organized, how big the group is, how the logistics are handled, and how basic or comfortable the tea house stays feel.